 - Dice onion, carrot, and bell pepper (core and seeds removed).

-- In a large stockpot over med-high heat, saute onion for about 6-7 minutes.
-(I use 3 Tbsp. vegetable broth or water for no-oil saute method.)
+- In a large stockpot over medium-high heat, sauté onion for about 6-7 minutes.
+(I use 3 Tbsp. vegetable broth or water for no-oil sauté method.)

 - Meanwhile, mince garlic.